 r1) Modification of the EHT Operation element

 r2) Inclusion, modification or removal of a Transmit Power Envelope element, if the AP is an EHT AP

+r3) Inclusion, modification or removal of the AP Regulatory Information element if the AP has dot11APRegInfoSupport set to true.

 Instruction to TGmf Editor: Edit the TGmf draft as shown below.